dkrizman/dash-manufacture-spc-dashboard/README.md

 ```
 Open http://0.0.0.0:8051/ in your browser, you will see a live-updating dashboard.

-Click on **About this app** button to learn more about how this app works.
+Click on **Learn more** button to learn more about how this app works.

 ## What does this app shows